 You walk around a lot.
 And everybody knows your face.
 But do you know their faces as well?

 Yes, I remember almost everyone I see.
 I have a hard time remembering names, but I remember the faces I come across every night.

 Is it fascinating?
 Your walks around town.

-Yes, very fascinating, even if sometimes you see the same people over and over again.
+It is and it’s not.
+I just see the same people over and over again.